 8. Extra Tips For Visiting Reynisfjara Black Sand Beach in Iceland

 - There is a small cafe and a free parking lot for visitors.
 However, the cafe is expensive, so if you think you’re going to get hungry, stop at an Iceland grocery store first.

 - Restrooms are located here, but they either charge money or require being a cafe customer.

-- Make sure to pack a down jacket as it very cold and windy on the beach.
+- Make sure to pack a down jacket as it is very cold and windy on the beach.

 - Your bag for Iceland should have a pair of decent walking shoes.

-How To Get To Black Sand Beach
+9. How To Get To Reynisfjara Beach

-Consider a South Iceland tour
+11. Consider a South Iceland Tour

-If you’re limited on time or don’t like driving in foreign countries there is a popular tour operated outside of Reykjavik that goes to the black sand beach.
-Some tours run over the course of several days including meals and accommodation.
+If you’re limited on time or don’t like driving in foreign countries, a popular tour operated outside of Reykjavik goes to the Iceland black sand beach.
+Some tours run over the course of several days, including meals and accommodation.

 - Icelanders speak Icelandic, but every single person I came across spoke English.

-- Have I mentioned Iceland is expensive as hell?
+- Have I mentioned Iceland is expensive?
 Well, it is!
 Save money by eating in and cooking for yourself.
 Check out our Iceland grocery store guide for all the tips!

-- Iceland is one of the safest countries in the world; however, it’s important to use common sense when walking alone at night.
+- Iceland is one of the safest countries in the world; however, it’s always important to use common sense when walking alone at night.

 - Tipping is not customary in Iceland.

 - Iceland has a strong internet infrastructure, and you should be able to stay connected easily.